From: Francis Ridge <slk@EVANSVILLE.NET>

 (Bluebook)

 No time given.
 Witnesses: persons at airport weather station.
-Six white lights flew in a loose formation for 1-2 minutes, and made a shallow dive at a weather balloon.
+Six white lights flew in a loose formation for 1-2 minutes, and made a

 LAKE CITY